fraganzas/omnipago/README.md

-# Eupago - euPago integration in omnipay
+# OMNIPAGO - euPago integration in omnipay

 **This is the euPago solution for omnipay payment processing library**